 A FENCE FOR THE DOG!

-Practical reasons for a fenced yard and sensible fencing options if you are a renter or have a small breed - and the shocking truth on ELECTRIC fences.
+Practical reasons for a fenced yard and sensible fencing options if you are a renter or have a small breed - and the shocking truth on INVISIBLE fences.

 A Loose Dog is a Dead Dog